-Many investors find, for instance, it’s better to buy a single-family home and rent it out to begin with.
-This is significantly easier than renting out a multi-family property for a number of reasons, and can provide you with the experience and expertise necessary to pursue more complex transactions in the future.
+Many investors find, for instance, it’s better to buy a single-family home and rent it out, to begin with.
+This is significantly easier than renting out a multi-family property for several reasons and can provide you with the experience and expertise necessary to pursue more complex transactions in the future.

 Additionally, be careful of buying properties that seem like great deals.
 These properties may have serious problems, costing significant money to address, resulting in a lower rate of return.